 - Setting the vision, ethos and strategy for South Downs Learning Trust and work with the academy schools to reflect this at a local level. - Establish the governance structures for South Downs Learning Trust at all levels, in keeping with the Articles of Association. - Provide clarity, through the Terms of Reference and Scheme of Delegation, of where the governance functions are exercised. - Setting the level of accountability and authority of each level of governance through the Scheme of Delegation - Engaging with Academy schools' communities, parents, pupils and staff. - Contributing to developing collaborative relationships and partnerships beyond South Downs Learning Trust. - Ensuring that there is a strong and effective executive leadership structure and personnel in place across South Downs Learning Trust. - Overview and scrutiny of Academy schools' education performance data. - Overview and scrutiny of South Downs Learning Trust's financial capability and management systems to ensure compliance with the Academies Financial Handbook and delivery of best value for money. - Ensuring senior leaders within Academy schools are challenged to improve the education of their pupils. - Developing South Downs Learning Trust's Board to ensure that it has the capacity, skills and succession plans to have a positive impact on outcomes for pupils.

-The transition to the new governance structure was a managed process facilitated through the nomination of governors to populate the new Board of Trustees, thereby helping to ensure the Trustee cohort are individuals experienced in governance who know the schools well.
 As indicated earlier in this report, the Trustees benefit from training and development to ensure they are confident to discharge their responsibilities effectively.